 Dual enrollment: A program through which high school students may enroll in college courses while still enrolled in high school.
-Students are not required to apply for admission to the college in order to participate.

-Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
-If admitted, the candidate is not committed to enroll; the student may reply to the offer under the college's regular reply policy.

-Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.
+Students are not required to apply for admission t Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
+If admitted, the candic Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.

-Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification date.
-Applicants agree to accept an offer of admission and, if admitted, to withdraw their applications from other colleges.
-There are three possible decisions for early decision applicants: admitted, denied, or not admitted but forwarded for consideration with the regular applicant pool, without prejudice.

-English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.
+Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.

-Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a degree.
-See also Study abroad.

-External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
-External degree programs require minimal or no classroom attendance.

-Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts, etc.

-First-time student: A student attending any institution for the first time at the level enrolled.
-Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the same level in the prior summer term.
-Also includes students who entered with advanced standing (college credit earned before graduation from high school).

-First-time, first-year (freshman) student: A student attending any institution for the first time at the undergraduate level.
-Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
-Also includes students who entered with advanced standing (college credits earned before graduation from high school).

-First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program) or less than 900 clock hours.

-Freshman: A first-year undergraduate student.

-Freshman/new student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
-May be a few hours or a few days in length; at some colleges, there is a fee.

-Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.
+Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest First-time student: A student attending any institution for the first time at the level enrolled.
+Includes students enrolled in the fall term who attended a postsecondary institution for First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
+Includes students enrolled in the fall term who attended college for the First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program).
+New student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
+May be a few hours or a few days in length Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.